iam4x/reconnecting-websocket/README.md

 #### `send(data)`

 Sends data through the WebSocket connection.
+If the socket is not open, messages are automatically queued and sent once the connection is established.

 ```typescript
 ws.send("Hello, Server!");
 ws.send(JSON.stringify({ type: "ping" }));
 ```

-**Note:** This method will silently fail if the socket is not connected.
-Check `readyState` before sending if needed.
+**Note:** Messages sent while disconnected are queued and delivered in order when the socket opens.
+The queue is cleared if `close()` is called.

 #### `close(code?, reason?)`